 - Using tongs, remove the ribs serve over rice and garnish with green onions and sesame seeds.

 - Alternatively, you can also remove the ribs from the IP and transfer them onto a baking sheet.
-Broil the ribs in the oven for a few minutes until your desired char or color is reached.
+Broil the ribs in the oven for a few minutes until you reached the char or color you want.

 *** I’ve also made this recipe with 5 lbs of ribs… and with that amount, I pressure cook as follows: